 The primary reason for forming a captive is Risk Management.
-The Primary benefit is coverage of loss of income risks associated with your business.
+The Primary benefit is coverage of risks associated with your business directly.
 There are primary benefits of Captive Insurance, and secondary benefits, all of which are available to the business owners.
-The level and depth of benefit are plentiful, all while insuring your loss of income risk.
+The level and depth of benefit are plentiful, all while insuring risks of your operating company.

 Risk Management – Captive Insurance insures risks currently uninsured, or are informally self-insured.
 Risks which potentially impact your business substantially.